RETHINKING THE MILLENNIUM

-The words “then I saw” occur numerous times in Revelation and they do not always indicate temporal or chronological sequence.
-For instance Rev 14 ends with the return of Christ and the slaughter of the wicked this is followed immediately by the account of the seven last plagues which are introduced by the words “then I saw another sign in heaven great and amazing, seven angels with seven plagues, which are the last…” (Rev. 15:1).
+The words “then I saw” occur many times in Revelation and they do not always indicate temporal or chronological sequence.
+For instance Revelation 14 ends with the return of Christ and the slaughter of the wicked this is followed immediately by the account of the seven last plagues which are introduced by the words “ then I saw another sign in heaven great and amazing, seven angels with seven plagues, which are the last…” (Revelation 15:1).
 John is not saying that the seven plagues follow the Second Coming.
 All agree that the plagues precede the Second Coming.
 This is clearly the beginning of a new theme.

 Adventists themselves are capable or ignoring what clearly appears to be the temporal sequence of events described in Revelation as is evident from their own repositioning of the judgment scene to support their understanding.
 Revelation 20:7-15 positions the final judgment after the destruction of the wicked armies that surround the camp of the saints, but Adventists take the liberty to reposition the great white throne judgment just before the destruction of the wicked who surround the city.
 (5)